Trump missile defense review calls North Korea 'extraordinary threat'

 “Its desire to have a strategic counter to the United States could drive it to field an ICBM,” the report said, referring to an intercontinental ballistic missile.

-“We will not take any chances.
-We will only take action,” Trump said.

-The United States previously announced plans to increase the number of ground-based interceptors over the next several years, hiking the number positioned at Fort Greely, Alaska to 64 from 44.

-U.S. military officials have said American missile defenses are primarily designed to counter attacks from countries with more-limited arsenals like North Korea, which U.S. intelligence officials believe is still advancing its nuclear program despite a halt to missile launches last year.
+U.S. officials have said American missile defenses are primarily designed to counter attacks from countries with more-limited arsenals like North Korea, which U.S. intelligence officials believe is still advancing its nuclear program despite a halt to missile launches last year.

-Pentagon officials contend that American missiles defenses are too few to counter a first-strike on the U.S. homeland by a major nuclear power like Russia or China.
+Pentagon officials contend that American missiles defenses are too few to effectively counter a major first-strike on the U.S. homeland by an advanced nuclear power like Russia or China.
 Washington hopes those countries will instead be deterred from attacks by America’s nuclear arsenal.

-The report underscored that point, but also acknowledged that in a war with a major power, the United States would use the Ground-based Midcourse Defense (GMD) defenses at its disposal.

-“The GMD system is designed to defend against the existing and potential ICBM threat from rogue states such as North Korea and Iran, but in the event of conflict, it would defend, to the extent feasible, against a ballistic missile attack upon the U.S. homeland from any source,” the report said.

-Russia views U.S. missile defense advances as a threat.
-The chairman of Russia’s upper house defense and security committee, Viktor Bondarev, said after Trump’s announcement that the new U.S. missile-defense strategy would ramp up global tensions, according to Interfax news agency.

-The Pentagon has made no secret about its concerns about Beijing’s pursuit of hypersonic technology that would make missiles far harder to detect and destroy.

-Reporting by Phil Stewart; Additional reporting by Mike Stone and Matt Spetalnick in Washington and Polina Ivanova in Moscow; Editing by Lisa Shumaker and Will Dunham
+Reporting by Phil Stewart; Additional reporting by Jeff Mason, Mike Stone and Matt Spetalnick in Washington, Christian Shepherd in Beijing and Polina Ivanova in Moscow; Editing by Lisa Shumaker and Will Dunham